 The second possibility is that the Limited Partner might be exceptional in that it 'survived' these past 20 years, so that we observe its data more by virtue of its luck in investing in winner funds than because private equity funds were good investments on average.
-While this point is probably not particularly relevant (investing in private equity accounts only for a small part of the Limited Partner's overall business), we can shed more light on it directly by comparing the performance of our funds to the performance of the wider VE sample.
-Kaplan and Schoar (2003) report that cash flow IRRs averaged 18% among the 746 mature funds raised in 1980-1995 that are covered by VE.
+While this point is probably not particularly relevant (investing in private equity accounts only for a small part of the Limited Partner's overall business), we can shed more light on it directly by comparing the performance of our funds to the performance of the wider VE sample.7 Kaplan and Schoar (2003) report that cash flow IRRs averaged 18% among the 746 mature funds raised in 1980-1995 that are covered by VE.
 In our sample of 73 mature (albeit larger) funds, IRRs average 18.13%, which is unlikely to be significantly different.

-The Limited Partner made available to us the complete cash flow records for all its private equity investments up to May 31, 2001.
+3.3 Cash Flows investments up to May 31, 2001.
 We subsequently obtained additional data up to September 30, 2002 for 21 funds that were close to maturity, thus increasing the number of funds that have been liquidated or are close to liquidation.
 A typical record consists of the date and amount of the cash flow, the fund and portfolio company to which it relates, and the type of transaction.
 Transaction types include 'disbursements' (investments in portfolio companies) and 'exits' (receipt of cash inflows from IPOs or trade sales); dividends or interest paid by portfolio companies; annual management fees (typically 1-2% of committed capital); and (occasional) interest payments on cash held by GPs prior to making an investment.
 The data do not separately record the GPs' share in a fund's capital gains (usually 20%), as GPs transmit capital gains to investors net of their 'carried interest'.